 What registered practitioners must be able to do Ways that this capability will be demonstrated at entry or re-entry to the profession 1.
-Communicate clearly, sensitively and effectively with patient/clients and their family a.
-Explaining techniques and procedures to the patient/client/interpreter in plain English, avoiding the use of professional jargon, whenever possible, to enable patients/clients and their family (when appropriate) to make informed decisions. b.
-Adapting explanatory statements to take into account patients'/clients' English competency, age and or health status, culture or gender. c.
+Communicate clearly, sensitively and effectively with patient/clients and their family Explaining techniques and procedures to the patient/client/interpreter in plain English, avoiding the use of professional jargon, whenever possible, to enable patients/clients and their family (when appropriate) to make informed decisions.
+Comment [UniSA3]: ? delete from capability as the term 'plain English' is subjective.
+Or if it is to be included in this document, then explain this term in Adapting explanatory statements to take into account patients'/clients' English competency, age and or health status, culture or gender. the glossary. c.
 Recognising the importance of active listening in promoting patient/client autonomy. d.
 Understanding the impact of non-verbal communication on a patient/client's understanding of the procedure and how this can be affected by socio-cultural factors (age, gender and religious practices). e.
 Knowing when to use an interpreter to assist with communication. f.
 Using culturally competent communication, including with Aboriginal and Torres Strait Islander people.
-2. Communicate clearly and effectively with other health practitioners a.
-Recognising, prior to delivering a service, when it is necessary to communicate with the referring practitioner. b.
+2. Communicate clearly and effectively with other health practitioners Recognising, prior to delivering a service, when it is necessary to communicate with the referring practitioner.
 Using an appropriate form of communication to engage with other health practitioners, including applying knowledge of departmental/practice protocols. c.
-Using the medical terminology appropriate to their division of registration. d.
+Using the medical terminology appropriate to their division of registration.
 Communicating aspects of the patient's condition to other health practitioners, when it could impact on patient/client health outcomes. e.
 Providing the referring health practitioners with an informed professional opinion about any aspect of the technique or procedure that may assist in patient/client care management.
 3. Work collaboratively with other health care practitioners for a.
-Having a good working knowledge of the relevant areas of the Australian health care system. the benefit of the patients/clients b.
-Understanding the role of medical radiation division of registrations within the health system. c.
-Understanding the role of other health professions.
+Having a good working knowledge of the relevant areas of the Australian health care system.
+Comment [UniSA4]: This statement requires more clarification ie what are the benefit of the patients/clients b.
+Understanding the role of medical radiation division of registrations within the health system. the 'relevant' areas of the Australian health care system that would fit into c.
+Understanding the role of other health professions. this capability.